 Ongoing improvement of properties through investment in environmental projects, among other things, is a top priority for BTB.
-The tangible results of BTB's responsible behaviour include BOMA BEST certification and LEED certification for 42% of it's multi tenant properties, benchmarking of the real estate portfolio's energy performance, a partnership with a social reintegration organization for parking lots clean-up, development of a client service and preventive maintenance software, and environmental risk management.
+The tangible results of BTB's responsible behaviour include BOMA BEST certification and LEED certification of some of its multi tenant properties, benchmarking of the real estate portfolio's energy performance, tree planting initiative, and environmental risk management.